Preston Dock: Construction

-The scope of he endeavour meant that the initial estimate of half a million pounds was soon exceeded and the corporation needed further funding of another equivalent amount to complete the project.
+The scope of the endeavour meant that the initial estimate of half a million pounds was soon exceeded and the corporation needed further funding of another equivalent amount to complete the project.
 Construction was delayed while approval was again sought from Westminster to raise the additional funds.
-This resulted in a long mortgage being taken out that would not be paid off by Preston's rate payers for over 60 years.
+From 28 July 1888 all construction work stopped, and T.A.
+Walker withdrew his men and equipment, transferring them to work on the Manchester Ship Canal Project.
+Construction work resumed on 10 July 1890.
+As T.A.
+Walker had died in November 1889, the contractor was now his "deceased estate" under the control of his three executors, advised by Robert William Perks.
+Walker`s son-in-law, Louis Philip Nott (who was one of the three executors) managed the completion of the project.
+The delay and the refinancing requirement resulted in a long mortgage being taken out that would not be paid off by Preston's rate payers for over 60 years.
 Construction was also drawn out by several owners of Preston's textile mills, who, fearing the industries the new dock would attract would drive up the cost of labour, opposed the venture.
 They formed a political party, "The Party of Caution", and contested local elections with the aim of stopping public money being spent building the dock.

 On 21 May 1892 the concrete walls of a temporary dam built to hold back the Ribble were breached, allowing the basin to begin filling with water, and the new Port of Preston began operating a month later, with the official opening ceremony held on 25 June 1892.
 Initial facilities were at first limited, but the docklands railway was soon extended and new warehouses and cargo handling facilities were constructed as the volume of trade through the dock increased.